 Common requests for service include, reporting a repair to a Council property, reporting a missed bin, fly tipping removal or litter picking.
 You can access and request a wide range of services through your Self-Service account.

-Matters for which there is a right of appeal or a more appropriate or prescribed legal remedy e.g., Licences, Permits, Approvals, Consents, Permissions, Registrations, or any related planning and enforcement action.
+Matters for which there is a right of appeal or a more appropriate or prescribed legal remedy e.g., Licences, Permits, Approvals, Consents, Permissions, Registrations, related planning and enforcement action.
+Or appeals in relation to Council Tax Banding, or Business Rates Relatable Value (RV).

 When a decision is made and there is a formal right of appeal, you will be informed of the appeals process as part of the decision notice.